selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

 ## Parallel Model Training: Data vs Model Parallelism

 **Data parallelism** helps to parallelize computation by creating copies of the model on each accelerator, then partitioning, or "sharding", the data and distributing it to the different devices.
-The results must be aggregated for the backwards propogation step.
+The results must be aggregated for the backwards propagation step.
 This can help to distribute a small enough model over multiple GPUs, but cannot address the case when the model itself is too large to fit on a single GPU.

 <!-- note: in multiple papers (survey paper, zero bubble paper) data parallelism is described this way,
  so I continued using this definition -->